Motor Vehicle Accident - Rear-End Accident

 The defendants contended that the plaintiff caused the accident, because as he told the police, he stopped his vehicle very quickly for an animal crossing the road.
 The defendants further contended that since he was in the Russian military and had performed manual labor that the neck injuries were not caused by the accident.

-Despite plaintiff telling the police he stopped short to prevent running over a rat in the road, Wingate, Russotti, Shapiro & Halperin, LLP was able to obtain summary judgment on the issue of liability, arguing that the defendant’s deposition testimony eliminated any question of fact as to whether the plaintiff was responsible for the accident.
+Despite plaintiff telling the police he stopped short to prevent running over a rat in the road, Wingate, Russotti, Shapiro, Moses & Halperin, LLP was able to obtain summary judgment on the issue of liability, arguing that the defendant’s deposition testimony eliminated any question of fact as to whether the plaintiff was responsible for the accident.
 After the trial court granted summary judgment in favor of the plaintiff, the defendants filed an appeal with the Second Appellate Department.
 The appeal was perfected by both sides and while the appeal was pending, the defendants requested to mediate the case.